-She gave a gasp upon noticing how ink and blood encrusted his legs.
+She gave a gasp as she glanced down at the ink and blood encrusting his legs.

-‘What were they?’ he could not resist asking her.
+‘What were they?
+Those biting worms,’ Hëkitarka could not resist asking.

 ‘Horrid parasites.
 They live in the ink that my mother spews when she’s in her kraken form.
 They’re her spies, always hungry.’

-In a keen movement she ripped a remaining worm from Hëkitarka’s leg and crushed in venomously beneath the toe of her scarlet high heeled shoe.
-She summoned the courage to tell him what she had longed to voice, addressing the brownie by her nickname for him.
+In a keen movement, she ripped a remaining worm from Hëkitarka’s leg and crushed it venomously beneath the toe of her scarlet high-heeled shoe.
 ‘Tatty, please!
 My mother, she made me.’

-‘You had a choice to listen or no. It’s honourable to obey one’s parents, aye, but you must remember there’s a higher power who we have a duty to first.
+She tried to make herself sound like his friend, giving him the nickname she used when he had cared for her.
+Yet, they were no friends.
+‘You had a choice whether to listen or no. It’s honourable to obey one’s parents, aye, but you must remember there’s a higher power who we have a duty to first.
 You tried to drown God’s presence out, Leanan, and they tried to do it for you with witchcraft and poisoned words.
 I’m glad to see they didn’t entirely succeed.’

 ‘Don’t!’ she snapped, suddenly fierce as a wounded panther.